csd81/LP/0tutorial/chapters/xx05a.md

 end;
 ```

-Now we also implement the particular problem mentioned.
+Now we implement the specific problem mentioned.
 It is described in a single data section as follows.

 ```
 data;